Core Architecture

 cd frontend && npm run dev

 Everything is separated and durable.
-State lives in Postgres and S3.
-Scans are queued via SQS, claimed by an ECS worker, and executed in isolated ECS runner tasks.
-The LLM proxy handles provider credentials.
+State lives in Postgres (JSONB) and S3.
+Scans and ingest jobs are queued via SQS, claimed by Fargate workers, and executed in isolated Fargate runner tasks.

 CloudFront → ALB → vega-api (ECS)